EASEx/Deployment/README.md

 ## Functionality and Use

-Documentation and tutorials can be found at https://EASEx.github.io.
+Documentation and tutorials _coming soon_.

 ## Citation